 These side effects can differ depending on the oestrogen and progesterone content of the pill/device.

-The oral contraceptive pill should not be used if you have high blood pressure, are a smoker, or have had a deep vein thrombosis (DVT) in the past.
+The oral contraceptive pill should not be used if you have high blood pressure, are a smoker, or have had a deep vein thrombosis (DVT) or other thrombosis in the past.

 There is some recent evidence to suggest hormonal contraception may increase insulin resistance, abnormal glucose tolerance (a sign of early diabetes) and cholesterol levels (triglycerides).
 Low dose preparations appear to be better (such as 20µg oestrogen pills).